joshkarbi/alpaca-trader/README.md

 # Overview
 An algorithmic trading application being written in C++ for small portfolios.
-Is being built to work with the Tradier brokerage API.
+Is being built to work with the Alpaca Markets paper trading API.

 # Building
-The application can be running the following:
+The application can be built by running the following:
 ```
 cd myAlgo/
 bash build.bash